Kadigan/esp8266-remote-power-reset-switch/README.md

 ### This project was developed on NodeMCU v1.0 (lol1n board).

 It's essentially what it says on the tin: a remote reset/power "button" you connect to your WiFi.
+Automatically reconnects to WiFi when connection is lost.

 It exposes the following paths: